cuff-links/mongo/Replication-Internals.md

 To prevent reading from stale primaries, reads block to ensure that the current node remains the primary after the read is complete.
 Nodes just write a noop to the oplog and wait for it to be replicated to a majority of nodes.
 The node reads data from the most recent snapshot, and then the noop write occurs after the fact.
 Thus, since we wait for the noop write to be replicated to a majority of nodes, linearizable reads satisfy all of the same guarantees of read concern majority, and then some.
 Linearizable read concern reads are only done on the primary, and they only apply to single document reads, since linearizability is only defined as a property on single objects.

 **afterOpTime** is another read concern option, only used internally, only for config servers as replica sets. **Read after optime** means that the read will block until the node has replicated writes after a certain OpTime.
-This means that if read concern local is specified it will wait until the local snapshot is beyond the specified optime.
+This means that if read concern local is specified it will wait until the local snapshot is beyond the specified OpTime.
 If read concern majority is specified it will wait until the committed snapshot is beyond the specified OpTime.
 In 3.6 this feature will be extended to support a sharded cluster and use a **Lamport Clock** to provide **causal consistency**.

 ## Elections